 Such a broken, incomplete relationship can never be the basis of a happy family.
 All your efforts to save a marriage after infidelity will be in vain if either of you is not invested in the process of reconciliation.
 No to mention the emotional trauma suffered by the children who are being used as bait.
 If you need a third party to break the ice or mediate, involve friends or family you can trust.
 But leave the kids out of it.

 10. Not seeking help when you need it

-Recovering from an affair is not easy.
-You can never quite get over the feeling of being taken for a ride.
-But once you reconcile, if you find you and your partner are stuck, seek help professionally.
-When you get back with your unfaithful spouse, is the time when you need counseling to chart the road ahead.
+Recovering from an affair or surviving a marriage after infidelity is not easy.
+If you find you and your partner are stuck or your marriage reconciliation process has hit a snag, seek professional help.
+When you decide to get back together with your unfaithful spouse, you need counseling to chart the road ahead.

 Being cheated upon can change a person in many ways.
-Firstly, he or she finds it difficult to trust after being betrayed badly.
-You might find it challenging to invest trust in your partner or any other person again.
-It might also result in low self-esteem.
+Firstly, they find it difficult to trust after being betrayed by a partner.
+You might find it challenging to rebuild trust in your partner or any other person again.
+You may not even want to reconcile after cheating.
+It might also result in low self-esteem and self-worth issues.

-You can’t generalize that once a cheater, always a cheater.
-It depends on the personal values of an individual, the circumstances under which he or she slipped up and the nature of his or her current relationship.
+You can’t generalize the whole ‘once a cheater, always a cheater’ concept.
+It depends on the personal values of an individual, the circumstances under which they slipped, and the nature of their current relationship.

-Time will heal the pain eventually, but it will take time, effort and possibly professional help.
-It’s also possible that certain scars will always remain, and it’s up to both of you to cope with them in the gentlest way possible.
+There are many stages of healing after infidelity.
+Time will heal the pain eventually, but it will take patience, effort, and possibly professional help.
+It’s also possible that certain scars will always remain, and it’s up to both of you to cope with them in the most gentle way possible.